-- 8. Labour Bureau, an attached office of Ministry of Labour & Employment, has made significant contribution in the field of collection, compilation and dissemination of statistics on different aspects of labour as well as in compilation & maintenance of Consumer Price Index (CPI) Numbers for different categories of workers.
-It also carries out studies and surveys on labour related matters. - 9.
-The Labour Bureau also renders necessary assistance to a number of Central Agencies as well as to the States for conducting training programmes on - (i) Labour Statistics and - (ii) CPI Numbers at State/District/Unit levels.
-In addition, it brings out a number of regular and ad-hoc publications.
+7. Labour Bureau, an attached office of Ministry of Labour & Employment, has made significant contribution in the field of collection, compilation and dissemination of statistics on different aspects of labour as well as in compilation & maintenance of Consumer Price Index (CPI) Numbers for different categories of workers.
+It also carries out studies and surveys on labour related matters.

+8. The Labour Bureau also renders necessary assistance to a number of Central Agencies as well as to the States for conducting training programmes on

+- I) Labour Statistics and - II) CPI Numbers at State/District/Unit levels.
+[In addition, it brings out a number of regular and ad-hoc publications.]

-- 10. The activities that Labour Bureau under its plan scheme- "Labour & Employment Statistical System" undertakes are: - Consumer Price Indices: Labour Bureau compiles and maintains the following series of Consumer Price Index Numbers (CPI) every month; - (i) Consumer Price Index Numbers for Industrial Workers (Base 2001=100) in respect of 78 selected Industrial centers and at All-India level and - (ii) Consumer Price Index Numbers for Rural and Agricultural Labourers (Base 1986-87=100) in respect of 20 States and at All-India level. - Rural Labour Enquiries: The main objectives of the scheme are to provide up to date serial data for building up reliable estimates of important socio-economic characteristics of Rural Labour in general and Agricultural Labour in particular. - 11.
-Surveys and Studies The Labour Bureau conducts following surveys: - (i) Occupational Wage Survey: To provide occupation wise data on employment, wage rates and earnings of industrial workers in selected industries, studying inter-industry and intra-industry wage differentials. - (ii) Socio-Economic Surveys of Different Segments of Labour (SESDSL): The SESDSL Component has four sub components viz. the studies on the (I) Socio-economic Conditions of Women Workers in Industries, (II) Survey of Working and Living Conditions of Workers engaged in Unorganised Sector industries/employments, (III) Survey of Working and Living Conditions of Labour belonging to Scheduled Castes/Scheduled Tribes Communities and (IV) All India studies on the Evaluation of the Implementation of the Minimum Wages Act, 1948. - (iii) Quarterly Quick Employment Survey: To assess the impact of economic slow-down on employment in India on the selected sectors. - (iv) Annual Employment & Unemployment Survey: Unemployment Survey: Labour Bureau launched its first Nation-wide Employment and Unemployment survey in April, 2010 to assess the employment scenario in the country.
-It is a household survey conducted to capture information regarding availability of skill and youth employment /unemployment data. - (v) Annual Survey of Industries: Extension to Sample Sector (Factories): The Annual Survey of Industries (ASI) is being conducted statutorily.
+9. The activities that Labour Bureau carries out under its plan scheme- "Labour & Employment Statistical System" are:

+• Consumer Price Indices: Labour Bureau compiles and maintains the following series of Consumer Price Index Numbers (CPI) every month;

+- Consumer Price Index Numbers for Industrial Workers (Base 2001=100) in respect of 78 selected Industrial centers and at All-India level and - II) Consumer Price Index Numbers for Rural and Agricultural Labourers (Base 1986-87=100) in respect of 20 States and at All-India level.

+• Rural Labour Enquiries: The main objectives of the scheme are to provide up to date serial data for building up reliable estimates of important socio-economic characteristics of Rural Labour in general and Agricultural Labour in particular.

+10. Surveys and Studies - The Labour Bureau conducts following surveys:

+- Occupational Wage Survey: to provide occupation wise data on employment, wage rates and earnings of industrial workers in selected industries, studying interindustry and intra-industry wage differentials. - II) Socio-Economic Surveys of Different Segments of Labour (SESDSL): The SESDSL Component has four sub components viz. the studies on the (I) Socio-economic Conditions of Women Workers in Industries, (II) Survey of Working and Living Conditions of Workers engaged in Unorganised Sector industries/employments, (III) Survey of Working and Living Conditions of Labour belonging to Scheduled Castes/Scheduled Tribes Communities and (IV) All India studies on the Evaluation of the Implementation of the Minimum Wages Act, 1948. - III) Quarterly Quick Employment Survey: to assess the impact of economic slow-down on employment in India on the selected sectors. - IV) Annual Employment and Unemployment Survey: Labour Bureau launched its first Nation-wide Employment and Unemployment survey in April, 2010 to assess the employment scenario in the country.
+It is a household survey conducted to capture information regarding availability of skill and youth employment /unemployment data. - V) Annual Survey of Industries: The Annual Survey of Industries (ASI) is being conducted statutorily.
 The data is being collected by NSSO and Labour Bureau is disseminating data collected under Labour Part i.e., Part-II and Block E of Part I of ASI schedule.
-It includes data on Absenteeism, Labour Turnover, Labour Employment, Man-days scheduled to work, Man-days worked and various components of Labour Cost. - 12.
-Improvement in Labour & Employment Statistical System (New Component): The activity aims to enhance the relevance of work being done by the Bureau and to increase the capacity of the organization to meet the challenges of liberalized and globalized economy.
+It includes data on Absenteeism, Labour Turnover, Labour Employment, Mandays scheduled to work, Mandays worked and various components of Labour Cost.

+11. Improvement in Labour & Employment Statistical System (New Component): The activity aims to enhance the relevance of work being done by the Bureau and to increase the capacity of the organization to meet the challenges of liberalized and globalized economy.
 It involves updation of the base years of CPI-IW, CPI-AL/RL of Consumer Price Index Numbers for Industrial Workers from 2001=100 to a recent year, Updating the base of Consumer Price Index Numbers for Agricultural and Rural Labour from 1986-87=100 to a recent year.